rjvill1/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in details.
+Finals Website Project containing 5 pages using only HTML and CSS.

 Guiding Question:
 - What is the project